fabacab/awesome-cybersecurity-blueteam/README.md

 ### Policy enforcement

+- [AllStar](https://github.com/ossf/allstar) - GitHub App installed on organizations or repositories to set and enforce security policies.
 - [Conftest](https://conftest.dev/) - Utility to help you write tests against structured configuration data.
 - [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) - Unified toolset and framework for policy across the cloud native stack.
 - [Tang](https://github.com/latchset/tang) - Server for binding data to network presence; provides data to clients only when they are on a certain (secured) network.